USEPA/FrEDI/README.md

 `library("FrEDI")`

- point FrEDI to a particular temperature file of interest formated year, temp_c
+ After loading FrEDI, point FrEDI to a particular temperature file of interest formatted year, temp_c:

-`tempInputFile <- file.path("your_file.csv")`
+ `tempInputFile <- file.path("your_file.csv")`.
- also can add in files for gdp and population
+ You also can add in files for gdp and population.

- here we specify that the temperature inputs are global.
-This will allow FrEDI to convert those temperatures to CONUS level
+ Here we specify that the temperature inputs are global.
+This will allow FrEDI to convert those temperatures to CONUS level:

-`inputs <- import_inputs(tempfile = tempInputFile,
-                        temptype = "global")`
+`inputs <- import_inputs(tempfile = tempInputFile, temptype = "global")`

- simple command to run FrEDI using the imputs specified above
+ A simple command to run FrEDI using the inputs specified above :
-`df <- run_fredi(inputsList= inputs,
+`df <- run_fredi(inputsList= inputs, aggLevels="all")`
-                aggLevels="all")`

- there are different levels to aggregate the data.
-By selecting "none" FrEDI will print out all of the information and the user can then aggregate after
+ There are different levels to aggregate the data.
+By selecting "none", FrEDI will print out all of the information and the user can then aggregate after.

+ For more information, refer to the documentation at https://usepa.github.io/FrEDI.